microsoft/OpenAIWorkshop/labs/openai_on_custom_dataset/README.md

-# Using Azure OpenAI on custom dataset
+# Using Azure OpenAI on Documents
 ### Scenario summary:

-test words

 This scenario allows use cases to use Open AI as an intelligent agent to answer questions from end users or assist them using knowledge of a proprietary corpus and domain.
 Applications can be: